Count of Monte Crypto: Accounting-based Defenses for Cross-Chain Bridges: Introduction

-\item\emph{Real-time auditing}.
-We show our approach is not only useful for retrospective analysis, but can be used to audit bridge transactions and detect new attacks in real-time.
-We implement and demonstrate an online audit of the Wormhole bridge and show that it automatically detects every attack we inject.
-Further, we introduce and implement a proof-of-concept for a new bridge architecture, called \emph{announce-then-execute}, that incorporates such auditing into the transaction flow itself --- thereby preventing unbalanced malicious bridge transactions from ever completing.
-Our approach treats the most complicated components of bridges (e.g., verifying relayed messages) as black boxes, adds no new attack surface for theft, and requires minimal changes to existing codebases --- a benefit which we demonstrate by implementing a modified version of the Wormhole bridge. \end{itemize}

 We argue that this approach is powerful both due to its simplicity (in a legitimate financial transaction, the value paid should be equivalent to the value received, less costs) and its independence from the vagaries of smart contract details.
-Moreover, it represents a straightforward mechanism that can prevent an entire class of existing attacks on crypto bridges.
+Moreover, it represents a straightforward mechanism that can prevent an entire class of existing attacks on bridges.

-Our work directly inspirited the design and implementation of the Bascule drawbridge security system, which has been used by Lombard---the largest Bitcoin liquid staking protocol---over the last three months to secure the bridging of (over \$1B as of today) BTC deposited on Bitcoin to LBTC on Ethereum~\cite{bascule}.
+Our work directly inspired the design and implementation of the Bascule drawbridge security system, which has been used by Lombard---the largest Bitcoin liquid staking protocol---over the last year to secure the bridging of (over \$1B as of today) BTC deposited on Bitcoin to LBTC on Ethereum~\cite{bascule}.